benwzj/benwzj.github.io/_posts/2024-02-03-timer-javascript.md

 debouncedSearchData();
 ```

-## The `setInterval()`
+## The setInterval()

 The `setInterval()` function is commonly used to set a delay for functions that are executed again and again, such as animations.
 You can cancel the interval using `clearInterval()`.

 Ensure that execution duration is shorter than interval frequency when using `setInterval()`.

-If there is a possibility that your logic could take longer to execute than the interval time, it is recommended that you recursively call a named function using `setTimeout()`.
+> If there is a possibility that your logic could take longer to execute than the interval time, it is recommended that you recursively call a named function using `setTimeout()`.
+{: .warning-block}

 For example, if using `setInterval()` to poll a remote server every 5 seconds, network latency, an unresponsive server, and a host of other issues could prevent the request from completing in its allotted time.
 As such, you may find yourself with queued up XHR requests that won't necessarily return in order.